Bilateral Clean Energy Programs Show Some Results but Should Enhance Their Performance Monitoring

 Recommendations for Executive Action

-Comments: DOE concurred with GAO's recommendation and has taken steps to implement it since our report.
+Comments: DOE concurred with GAO's recommendation and, as of February 2018, has taken steps to implement it since our report.
 For example, DOE created a standardized reporting template with performance measures for CERC partners to complete on a quarterly basis.
 DOE officials informed GAO that they are working to develop targets for those performance measures.
 We will continue to monitor DOE's progress in implementing this recommendation.

 Recommendation: To improve CERC's performance monitoring, the Secretary of Energy should ensure that for CERC's second phase the program creates targets and tracks progress against those targets in order to measure program performance.